d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 As in our linear regression example, each example here will be represented by a fixed-length vector.
 Each example in the raw data is a $28 \times 28$ image.
-In this chapter, we will flatten each image, treating them as $784$ 1D vectors.
+In this section, we will flatten each image, treating them as $784$ 1D vectors.
 In the future, we will talk about more sophisticated strategies for exploiting the spatial structure in images,